lsparrish/retro-language/doc/library/array.rst

 ======
-Arrays
+array'
 ======

 --------
 Overview
 --------
-This library provides a vocabulary for working with arrays.
+This library provides functions for creating and working with simple arrays.

 --------------